BenEast/StockTracker/README.md

 # StockTracker

+### PLEASE NOTE: I have discontinued use and support of this project, and do not intend to make further changes.
+This project was constructed purely with educational intent, and is not intended to be used to circumvent or replace other web stock services.

 This project uses a locally hosted MySQL database to monitor stock information and activity.
 The Python Yahoo Finance package (https://github.com/lukaszbanasiak/yahoo-finance) is used to get market price information for each stock symbol.

 StockMonitor.pyw can be run as a background process to update price information every 5 minutes, when it is during trading hours and not a stock exchange holiday.
 All hours and holiday information are imported from the New York Stock Exchange website (https://www.nyse.com/markets/hours-calendars).